lukw00heck/Padvish-AV/README.md

         .text:00012FC2                 retn    10h

 The race-condition occur because apsp.sys first calls the original ZwOpenPrcess by passing the user-mode ProcessHandle address with unmodified DesiredAccess, then its starts to validate this action.
 I a normal situation we can obtain a limited handle to any process ( even protected one ) by calling the ZwOpenProcess, but we don't have the handle value before ZwOpenProcess finished its works and returned.
 But in this situation the HookedZwOpenProcess calls original ZwOpenProcess two times, first time with unmodified arguments for getting EPROCESS Object and respectfully target's process ID and second time after the validation process has finished (with modified DesiredAccess in case of validation failure).

 So we can call HookedZwOpenProcess (by calling OpenProcess) and passing the PROCESS_ALL_ACCESS as DesiredAccess argument, this will cause the HookedZwOpenProcess call the original ZwOpenProcess for the first time without modifing any argument (for getting a valid handle to the target process). now we have a valid handle with PROCESS_ALL_ACCESS privilege, but for using it we most intrupt the HookedZwOpenProcess thread execution and force the kernel to schedule another thread which uses this handle for terminating the process.

 For doing this I created two separated threads, one which infinitely loops for opening a PROCESS_ALL_ACCESS handle to the target process and one which infinitely loops for terminating the process by returned handle. for making the scenario more possible we can set priority class of the OpenProcess threads to the BELOW_NORMAL_PRIORITY_CLASS and TerminateProcess threads to normal or above normal.

-	- Shahriyar, 5/10/2014
+*Shahriyar, 5/10/2014
+twitter.com/ponez*